iy4vet/minecraft-server-discord-bot-python/README.md

 This script starts your Minecraft server and shuts it down too!
 It also shuts down the server when it's inactive.

 # Commands
-There are 4 commands that can be used.
+There are 5 commands that can be used.
 1. `$start` will start the Minecraft server if it's not already running.
 2. `$stop` can be used to manually shut down the Minecraft server.
 However, it only shuts down if no players are online.
 3. `$check` will tell you whether the server is running.
+4. `$ip` will give you the server address.
-4. `$help` can be used to get information on these commands on Discord.
+5. `$help` can be used to get information on these commands on Discord.

 # Installation
 ## Setting up the Discord bot